 As you can see, each service has multiple plans and pricing options and shines in different areas.

 Differences Between Hulu and Netflix

 Hulu Basic offers two plans, one with limited commercials and one with no commercials.
-To be fair, the no commercials plan is a bit of a misnomer as a small handful of shows contain limited commercials.
-This is limited to six to ten shows, all of which are relatively popular.
+The no commercials plan is a bit of a misnomer as a six to ten popular shows usually contain limited commercials.

 The pricing for the legacy Hulu plans are below:

 The only difference between the two legacy Hulu plans are the commercials.
-Both provide access to Hulu’s original content like The Handmaid’s Tale and Casual, movies, and most TV shows – 24 hours after they run on air.
+Both provide access to Hulu’s original content like The Handmaid’s Tale, Letterkenny, Casual, movies, and most TV shows – 24 hours after they run on air.

 Hulu with Live TV

 The second major plan offered by Hulu is Hulu with Live TV, formerly known as Hulu Plus.
 Hulu Live gives you all of the content listed as a part of Hulu Basic, but it also works as a cable replacement.

 Here are a few of the highlights of Hulu with Live TV: